 Aurora 8B/10B core has an option to use the Vivado lab tools in the example design.
-The example design has a VIO core instantiated and connected with important status and control signals.
+The example design has ILA and VIO cores instantiated and connected with important status and control signals.

 RECOMMENDED: Ensure that the serial transceiver attributes are updated.
 See Appendix D, Generating a Wrapper File from the Transceiver Wizard for instructions and information about updating the serial transceiver attribute settings.
 This section provides a debug flow diagram for resolving some of the most common issues.